• Day 366 - Cartagena

 May 2

-Heinz managed to do the necessary paperwork at the port authority without hiring an agent.
+Heinz managed to obtain the necessary documents and paperwork at the port authority without hiring an agent (which is usually unheard of).